Smayan-n/RemoteLink/README.md

 This was built for **CSE 462 Final Project** as a proof-of-concept that simple static radio signals can be made interactive through clever software timing rules and signal processing.

-See the full project report in the repository for technical details on RF modulation, signal processing pipeline, and protocol implementation.